-In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning attendance.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism.
 Claimant was warned concerning this policy.

-The last incident, which brought about the discharge, constitutes misconduct because claimant was late to work multiple times after being warned that additional tardies could lead to her termination.
+The last incident, which brought about the discharge, constitutes misconduct because claimant was given a last chance warning in August of 2018, and then less than two months later failed to follow company procedures he knew on multiple days of absences.
 The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.